ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 by a tagged integer), because they are unboxed types like `float#` or `int32#`, or because they are allocated elsewhere.

-The axis has two possible values, with `external < internal`.
-Here, `external` means that all values of the type are safely ignored by the GC, and internal means values of the type may need to be scanned.
+The axis has three possible values, with `external_ < external64 < internal`.
+* `external_` means that all values of the type are safely ignored by the GC.
+* `external64` means that all values of the type are safely ignored by the GC _on 64-bit systems_.
+The only 32-bit target currently supported by the OCaml compiler is bytecode.
+Note that, although JavaScript and WASM are 32-bit platforms and the compiler goes through bytecode to reach them, they still count as 64-bit systems for the purpose of this axis because of their unique data models.
+* `internal` means values of the type may need to be scanned.

 The compiler uses the externality axis for certain runtime optimizations.
-In particular, updating a mutable reference to a type that is `external` can skip the write barrier (i.e., it does not need a call to `caml_modify`).
+In particular, updating a mutable reference to a type that is `external_` can skip the write barrier (i.e., it does not need a call to `caml_modify`).

 In the future, we plan to make externality a mode, rather than just a property